pomerium/pomerium/docs/enterprise/concepts.md

 A Policy defines who has access to what based on the identity of the user, their device, and the associated request context.

 Policies can be applied to [Routes](#routes) directly, or enforced within a [Namespace](#namespaces).
-This associates the set of permissions with a service or set of services, completing the authentication model.
+Policies allow operators to add authorization and access control to a single, or collection of routes.

 To learn more about how to create Policies in Pomerium Enterprise Console, see [Reference: Policies].